apecloud/kubeblocks/docs/api_docs/kubeblocks-for-milvus/manage-milvus.md

 * [Install KubeBlocks](./../installation/install-kubeblocks.md).
 * View all the database types and versions available for creating a cluster.

-  Make sure the `mi lü us` cluster definition is installed.
+  Make sure the `milvus` cluster definition is installed.
 If the cluster definition is not available, refer to [this doc](./../overview/supported-addons.md#install-addons) to enable it first.

   ```bash
   kubectl get clusterdefinition milvus